AidanGuarniere/myChat/README.md

 # MyGPT: A ChatGPT Clone

-MyGPT is an open-source clone of ChatGPT built using Next.js and Tailwind CSS.
+MyGPT is an open-source website modeled after ChatGPT.
 It provides a user-friendly interface for interacting with GPT-like LLMs.
 This project is NOT directly affiliated with OpenAI.

 ## Table of Contents